MorimaruKida/MorimaruKida.github.io/people.md

 Recipient of the following prestigious awards:
 2023 Young Researcher Award (Taguchi Award) from The Japanese Association of Organic Geochemists
 2023 Outstanding Young Researcher Award from Kobe University
-2018 Travel Support Award from the International Humic Substances Society
 And several best oral/poster presentation awards at conferences

 ***